-Nature Canada (the "organization") is a member-based not-for-profit nature conservation organization dedicated to protecting nature, its diversity, and the processes that sustain it.
-With strategies based on sound science and passion for nature, the organization effects change in issues of national significance, including bird conservation, wilderness protection, species at risk and national parks.
+Nature Canada (the "Organization") is a member-based not-for-profit nature conservation organization dedicated to protecting nature, its diversity, and the processes that sustain it.
+With strategies based on sound science and passion for nature, the Organization effects change in issues of national significance, including bird conservation, wilderness protection, species at risk and national parks.
 Through public outreach and education, Nature Canada is building a nature ethic among Canadians.

-Effective October 30, 2013 the organization received its Articles of Continuance ("Articles") under the Canada Not-for-profit Corporations Act with its full legal name being Nature Canada Canada Nature.
+The Organization was incorporated under the Canada Corporations Act in 1967.
+The Organization received its Articles of Continuance ("Articles") under the Canada Not-for-profit Corporations Act in 2013.

-Under its Articles, the organization's statement of purpose is:
+Under its Articles, the Organization's statement of purpose is:

-- Conserving and protecting birds and other wildlife and, where practical, restoring their habitats; - Identifying, monitoring and conserving a network of protected sites for wildlife in Canada: - Carrying out educational programs which foster an appreciation and understanding of nature; - Carrying out environmental research and disseminating the results of research to the public; - Raising public awareness about the importance of nature conservation and wildlife protection; and - Encouraging environmental stewardship of species and habitats.
+- Conserving and protecting birds and other wildlife and, where practical, restoring their habitats; - Identifying, monitoring and conserving a network of protected sites for wildlife in Canada; - Carrying out educational programs which foster an appreciation and understanding of nature; - Carrying out environmental research and disseminating the results of research to the public; - Raising public awareness about the importance of nature conservation and wildlife protection; and - Encouraging environmental stewardship of species and habitats.